RafaelReyesCarmona/TinyTrackGPS/README.md

   * Better performance showing battery level.
   * Fixed error no save data when battery is low.
   * Device not start when battery is low.
-  * Reduce the consuption of current.
-More battery live.
+  * When the battery is low, the battery level indicator will flash, with no other information displayed on the screen.

 ### V0.13
   * Recode the function to save datalog information on SD card.
 Better performance.
 Used in v0.5.